fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/handbook.md

 Reflecting on the things you find difficult, and the steps you take to overcome obstacles will be at the core of your documentation.

-It will make your life easier if you prepare for seeions by watching/reading some of the introductory material.
+It will make your life easier if you prepare for sessions by watching/reading some of the introductory material.
 Not least, this will introduce you to some of the new language you will need to understand, so you're not hearing it for the first time on Tuesday afternoons.
 By the end of the course, you will be able to talk about kerf, z-hop, chip-forming and draft angles with confidence :wink:

 ### Documentation and assessment

 You will be assessed on what you document in your portfolio, not what you make.
 While it will be more rewarding and fun if you succeed in all the tasks, you don't need to do this to get a great mark.
 The aim of the documentation is to help you develop a useful skill in technical practice: doing experiments, trying techniques, recording the process: what works, what could be improved and how you have succeeded or failed at each stage.
 If you consider all of your experiments failures, but you record the process well, you can get a great mark.
-If you breeze through and find all the techniques easy, you will have to challenge yourself to find new limits in order to have somethng to document.
+If you breeze through and find all the techniques easy, you will have to challenge yourself to find new limits in order to have something to document.

 As much as possible, the assessment criteria are aligned with what you need to do to document your work well – for yourself.
 This will be a skill that serves you throughout any creative career.